Contact us

 Overdose prevention and harm reduction are public health strategies that aim to reduce the harms associated with drug use.
 Overdose prevention focuses on reducing the risk of an overdose, while harm reduction aims to minimize the negative consequences of drug use.
 Both approaches seek to improve the health and well-being of clients who use drugs.

-The signs and symptoms of an overdose vary depending on the type of drug involved.
-If you notice any of these signs, do not hesitate to seek medical help — it could save a client’s life.
-The following are signs that may indicate that someone is experiencing an overdose.
+The signs and symptoms of an overdose include respiratory depression, slow heart rate, pinpoint pupils, blue lips, sweating, and vomiting.
+The signs vary depending on the type of drug involved.
+If you notice any of these signs, do not hesitate to seek medical help — it could save a life.

 Respiratory Depression